Skip to main content

 If one side preference continues

-Many families have exclusively breastfed babies on one side.
-In most cases it is possible to make enough milk.
-But it depends on the storage capacity of the breast.
+Many mothers have exclusively breastfed babies on 1 side.
+In most cases, it is possible to make enough milk.
+But it depends on the milk-making and storage capacity of the breast.

 Torticollis